 Do free AI writing tools put watermarks on content?

-None of the tools on this list add watermarks or attribution requirements to content produced on free plans.
+None of the tools on this list add watermarks or attribution requirements to content produced on free plans or trials.
 Your content is yours regardless of which plan you use.

 What’s the difference between a free plan and a free trial?

 A free plan is permanent — you can use it indefinitely within its limits.
 A free trial gives you full access for a limited time before requiring an upgrade.
-Rytr and Grammarly offer true free plans.
-Frase.io offers a $1 trial rather than a permanent free plan.
+Rytr, Grammarly, and NeuronWriter offer permanent free plans or accounts.
+Frase.io offers a 7-day free trial, not a permanent free plan.